tidu-rs Design

 linear: &LinearizedGraph<Op>,

-) -> LinearizedGraph<Op>;Traverses the linear graph in reverse topological order and, for each op node, calls Op::transpose_rule to obtain the local transposed contribution.
+) -> LinearizedGraph<Op>;Traverses the strictly-linear graph in reverse topological order and, for each op node, calls Op::transpose_rule to obtain the local transposed contribution.

 Transpose accumulation must use global identity: when multiple reverse contributions flow back to the same original tangent node, bucket by the global key of that tangent value, not by a graph-local id.